 You also want to be practical.
 Practical means boots that you don’t mind getting muddy.
 This is a horse race, after all.

 While my original plan included suede leggings, I opted last minute to go with a skirt.
-I wore an old J.Crew Factory black skirt, black tights, a striped turtleneck, an old J.McLaughlin silk scarf, Barbour jacket, and old, old brown riding boots.
+I wore an old J.Crew Factory black skirt, black tights, a striped turtleneck, a J.McLaughlin silk scarf, Barbour jacket, and old, old brown riding boots.

 And, yes, wear that hat.
 Embarrassingly, this is the only fall hat I own.
 But, it’s a damn good one.
 I’ve worn it everywhere from the ranch in Texas to Middleburg.
 It’s from Tenth Street Hats and I love that it’s a bit more casual than your typical horse race frock — and way more versatile.